wdrammeh/utg-student-dashboard/logic.md

 directory within runtime.
 The VM is terminated to relief the native system of any potential pending charges.
 This saves memory and battery-life.
 To forestall an unexpected shutdown, Dashboard also adds the Collapse Sequence in the system's shutdown-hook.
 This can minimize loss of data due to abnormal termination of the VM.
-See main.Board, main.Serializer.
+See main.Board, main.Serial.